U.S. House splits on GOP-led Alaska and mining industry bills aimed at Biden agenda

 “This bill removes the one frail safeguard that we have,” she said.
 “Under this bill, any American — or frankly any American subsidiary of a foreign company, including those that are located in adversarial countries — can put four stakes in the ground and on open public lands pay less than $10 an acre per year to have exclusive rights to that land, forever.
 Forever.
 This bill would create a free-for-all on our public lands.”

-The post U.S. House splits on GOP-led Alaska and mining industry bills aimed at Biden agenda appeared first on Pennsylvania Capital-Star.
+The post U.S. House splits on GOP-led Alaska and mining industry bills aimed at Biden agenda appeared first on South Dakota Searchlight.